The Focus of Existential Counseling

 Together, we explore your concerns through the insights of clinical and existential psychology, Jungian and depth psychology, teaching stories, religion, mythology, literature, art and dreams.
 I look forward to hearing from you and supporting you on your journey!

 My personal journey has included working in the volatile banking industry for over 28 years before acquiring a clinical social work/ therapy license while navigating major life transitions.
-I have also dedicated years to learning guitar focusing on Flamenco as well as dancing focusing on Argentine tango.
+I have also dedicated years to learning guitar concentrating on Flamenco, dancing focusing on Argentine tango, and fluency in multiple languages.
 One key element that has remained constant throughout the years has been a magnetic attraction to inner work and, ultimately, the desire to partner with others in facilitating their journey to experience new perspectives and new ways of being.

-Additionally, I serve as a board member of Charlotte Friends of Jung non-profit organization.
+Additionally, I am a co-founder of Creative Depth, an organization dedicated to supporting clinicians in providing greater depth and meaning to the therapeutic process.
+I also serve as a board member of Charlotte Friends of Jung non-profit organization.
 This interest and expertise in Jungian psychology also informs my therapeutic approach.